adopted-ember-addons/ember-burger-menu/README.md

 ## The Menu State

-### Via Component

-The `{{burger-menu}}` component exposes multiple contextual components, but it also exposes a state object which allows you to control the state of the menu.
+The `{{burger-menu}}` component exposes multiple contextual components, but it also exposes a state object which gives you full access to any menu properties you might need.

 ```hbs
 {{#burger-menu as |burger|}}